 Frequencies

-If you do not want to compute any statistics in SPSS, you don’t click on the “Statistics” button and SPSS will skip computing any of the statistics.
+If you do not want to compute any statistics in SPSS, don’t click on the “Statistics” button and SPSS will skip computing any of the statistics.

 If you do not want to compute any of the statistics in PSPP, you have to add a subcommand to your syntax file that reads “/STATISTICS = NONE”.
 In the graphical interface to PSPP, you need to uncheck the default statistics (i.e., mean, standard deviation, minimum, maximum) to stop PSPP from computing these statistics.

-When you run a bar chart in PSPP it attempts to write the value labels below the appropriate bar.
+When you run a bar chart in PSPP, it attempts to write the value labels below the appropriate bar.
 If your value labels are too long it will overwrite the labels.
-The value labels for P1_PARTYID in PSPP are unreadable.
-SPSS doesn’t have the same problem.

-When you run a histogram in PSPP for a variable that has some very large values and many smaller values (e.g., S1_NUMMEN, S2_NUMWOMEN) the histogram is unreadable.
+When you run a histogram in PSPP for a variable that has some very large values and many smaller values, the histogram is unreadable.
 SPSS does a better job of drawing the histograms for these variables.

-PSPP lists the variance as one of the statistics it will compute but in fact it does not compute and write out the variance.
-This is not a problem since the variance is just the square of the standard deviation.
-PSPP will compute and write out the value of the standard deviation.

 Charts (Graphs)

 PPSP is very limited in terms of graphs.
 It will create pie charts, bar graphs, histograms and scatterplots.
 However, there is no capacity to edit these charts which limits their usefulness.
 PSPP does not create box plots.

 SPSS has more capabilities for creating charts and graphs.

-In terms of less expensive options, Excel is probably your best bet.

-I decided not to revise STAT4S for PSPP since it was heavily dependent on creating graphs and charts.
+Another option that is freely available, is Statistics Open for All (SOFA), which includes much more extensive graphics capabilities.

+Still another option is Excel which has considerable graphic capabilities.

 Compare Means/Paired-Samples T Test

 SPSS has a box where you move the first variable and another box where you move the second variable in the paired-samples t test.